sorjef/data-gov-ua-analytics/README.md

 ## How it works

-It schedules a batch crawling job with the following cron string `0 10 0 * * *`.
-This means that crawler will run every day at 00:10.
+It schedules a batch crawling job with the following cron string `0 10 0 * * 6`.
+This means that crawler will run every Saturday at 00:10.
 Check out [app folder](app) for more options.

 ## Services